noahlevin/Serious-People/replit.md

 - **Frontend:** React SPA with Vite, using wouter for routing.
 - **Design Aesthetic:** WSJ-inspired typography (Playfair Display, Source Serif 4) and overall aesthetic for a credible, professional feel.
 - **Styling:** Centralized `serious-people.css` for consistent WSJ-inspired styles.
 - **SEO Engine:** Separate EJS templated site for crawlable HTML pages, using Markdown with YAML frontmatter for content.
-Shares header/footer partials and design tokens with the React SPA for consistency.
+Shares design tokens with the React SPA via `public/seo.css` which mirrors `client/src/index.css` tokens exactly.
+CSS architecture uses `.sp-container` for horizontal padding (24px mobile, 32px tablet+) and `.sp-section` for vertical-only padding to avoid conflicts.

 ### Technical Implementations
 - **Backend:** Express.js with TypeScript.